• Menu

 Benidorm Intermodal: Benidorm Intermodal, 03502, Alicante, Spain

-The main service from Benidorm is the L9 tram line, which runs between Denia and Benidorm.
+The main service from Benidorm is the L9 tram line.
+This line heads north from Benidorm up the coast to Denia, passing through some absolutely gorgeous towns.
+The full journey takes about 75 minutes.
 Here are all the stops along the route (in order):

 • Denia